Bristol Type 603: Blenheim (603 S4)

 The Blenheim 3 which went on sale in 2000 (shown in October 1999) and a much revised interior layout with completely new gear selector and improved instrumentation.
 Also, the engine saw significant improvements: higher compression along with reworked camshafts, heads, and a new engine management system gave what Bristol referred to as "significantly increased" power.
 Period publications estimate it to 360 hp.
 As of early 2002 there was also a sportier model with blacked out trim, called the Blenheim 3S.
 A new manifold and bigger valves, along with a reworked engine management system which allowed another 500 rpm of engine speed, meant that about 400 hp was now on tap.
 Bristol themselves declined to offer official power figures, as usual, but simply stated that the engine provided "muscular authority."
 The suspension was firmed up and aluminium wheels were fitted.
 Four-pot brakes were included up front and the rear track was widened by 60 mm, which required the rear fenders to be reworked.
 At the rear end, four exhaust pipes were fitted.

-In the spring of 2009, Bristol finished a car referred to as the Blenheim 4S/G at the request of a customer.
+In the spring of 2009 Bristol finished one further example, referred to as the Blenheim 4S/G, at the request of a customer.
 This revived the 603 body, albeit with the taillights of a 2000-2004 Audi A4 Avant (B6), and with new doorhandles replacing the usual Vauxhall units.
 It is not immediately apparent, but every single body panel is changed, even the roof, as the roof gutters were replaced with more modern, integrated roof gulleys.
 Series production seems to have been under consideration but the car remains a one-off.